anasanz/PTSabundance/README.md

 # Data and code for manuscript “How to better count elusive birds?
-Comparing non-invasive monitoring methods to estimate population size of the endangered Pin-tailed sandgrouse (Pterocles alchata)”
+Comparing non-invasive monitoring methods to estimate population size of the threatened Pin-tailed sandgrouse (Pterocles alchata)”

 ## Description of the data and file structure